 The Hand in Hand Foundation has been working since 1993 for a tolerant society in which the individuals with disabilities can live with dignity.
-Our primary task is to promote the cause of the people with disability, especially the ones who lives with mental disability and the most disadvantaged backgrounds as well as the ones lives with multiple disabilities.
+Our primary task is to promote the cause of the people with disability, especially the ones who lives with learning disability and the most disadvantaged backgrounds as well as the ones lives with multiple disabilities.
 We contact with the disabled people via their environments, directly and indirectly, in all phases of their lives involving family, experts and welfare organizations or by addressing the society as a whole.

 Our main principles

 • reforming, continually improving, conscious and planned system

 • system-based and multipliable solutions